nabascher/File_Conversion/README.md

-# Python_Automations
+# File_Conversion
-This repository contains python automations for GIS and data workflows that have been useful for my work.
+This repository contains python automations for converting files and file manipulation.